-The art department prepares students to be competent, creative artists, equips them with technical knowledge in their field and, through the study of art history, gives them an appreciation of their heritage and the relationship of art to understanding the past, themselves and contemporary culture.
+The Art Department educates students to be competent creative artists and equips them with technical knowledge in their field.
+Further, the study of art history gives them an understanding of their heritage and the relationship of art to the past, themselves, and contemporary culture.

 - Acquire knowledge and technical expertise in studio art media to demonstrate creativity, aesthetic sensitivity and critical artistic judgment.

 - Develop an openness to respond to and interact with new and diverse people and ideas.

 - Explore the relationship of artistic and cultural heritages in order to understand oneself, the past and contemporary society.

 - Develop and demonstrate critical seeing, writing, speaking and thinking skills through a study of the visual arts.

 - Extend artistic involvement beyond studio and classroom exercises to juried exhibitions, volunteer work, commissions, internships, independent study and/or travel.